 We are PICUS, and this is our purpose.

 We believe there is always a better way to do our work, and we want to find it and share it with as many people as possible.

-We are able to manage ourselves and don't need someone to tell us what to do in order to be productive.
-Our first instinct is to take initiative rather than expect a policy or ask for permission.
+We are able to manage ourselves and don't need someone to tell us what to do to be productive.
+Our first instinct is to take the initiative rather than expect a policy or ask for permission.
 We are able to make decisions on our own, to initiate change, and to take action independently.
 Taking action independently doesn't mean we do everything alone.
 Instead, it means that we know when to collaborate, and when to ask for help.

 We maintain an inclusive environment where we can thrive professionally and personally.
-We maintain a sustainable pace of productivity, and full lives outside of work.
+We maintain a sustainable pace of productivity and full lives outside of work.
 We maximize our ability to take on any project by creating a diverse team who can bring their experience and perspectives together to solve problems.
 We are proud of the work we are doing, and believe that it is meaningful, worth existing, and improves society and human well-being.

 We recognize that we can always be better.
-Therefore, we have strong opinions, loosely held, and take initiative to improve ourselves, the company, and our community.
+Therefore, we have strong opinions, loosely held, and take the initiative to improve ourselves, the company, and our community.

 While continually working to make things better, we prefer long-term viability over near-term shortcuts.
 It is more important that the organization exist in five years than it is that we make an extra dollar this year.

-We show trust and respect for each other by telling the truth, and demonstrate honesty and integrity in our actions.
+We show trust and respect for each other by telling the truth and demonstrate honesty and integrity in our actions.

-We want to be able to choose our own tools and bring a respected voice to the way our projects are run.
-We are not in the room to take orders, we're in the room to collaborate and solve problems.
+We want to be able to choose our tools and bring a respected voice to the way our projects are run.
+We are not in the room to take orders; we're in the room to collaborate and solve problems.
 We insist on working for clients who trust our role and experience.

 We prefer transparency of information whenever possible.